-A special session recognizing Dr. Bill Gray for his contributions to the field of tropical meteorology is planned.
-Requests for additional special sessions should be addressed to the program chair.
+A special session recognized Dr. Bill Gray for his contributions to the field of tropical meteorology.

-AMS policy limits participants to one oral presentation each (you may submit more than one abstract but please note any additional will be assigned as posters).
-Please submit abstracts electronically via the Web no later than 3 November 2017 (https://ams.confex.com/ams/33HURRICANE/oasys.epl).
-A fee of $95.00 (payable by credit card or purchase order) will be charged at the time of submission of each abstract (refundable only if abstract is not accepted).
-When submitting your abstract, you can indicate whether you prefer a poster or an oral presentation.
-The availability of oral presentations, however, will depend on the number of submissions.
+AMS policy limits participants to one oral presentation each (you may submit more than one abstract but please note any additional were assigned as posters).
+A fee of $95.00 (payable by credit card or purchase order) was charged at the time of submission of each abstract (refundable only if abstract was not accepted).
+When submitting your abstract, you could indicate whether you prefer a poster or an oral presentation.
+The availability of oral presentations, however, depended on the number of submissions.

-Authors of accepted presentations will be notified via e-mail by late November 2017.
-Instructions for formatting extended abstracts will be posted on the AMS website.
-The non-student award extended abstracts (file size up to 10 MB) must be submitted electronically by 17 May 2018.
-All abstracts, extended abstracts, and presentations (including the recordings of those who grant permission) will be made available on the AMS website.
+Authors of accepted presentations were notified via e-mail by late November 2017.
+Instructions for formatting extended abstracts were posted on the AMS website.
+All abstracts, extended abstracts, and presentations (including the recordings of those who grant permission) are available on the AMS website.